Characters: Naruto - The Legendary Sannin

 - The Smart Guy: Though it's not commonly exploited like Shikamaru or his father, she does have a great deal of intelligence, as might be expected from the world's foremost medical expert.
-It's just her common sense that suffers.

 - Super Strength: In addition to possessing generic Super Strength, she can further increase the power of her punches thanks to impossibly precise chakra control.
 She's even stronger than A the Raikage and can shatter Madara's Susano'o with a single punch (if after activating her Super Mode).

 - Team Mom: To Konoha after she becomes the Fifth Hokage.